VALS Model in Consumer Behaviour Examples. The Eight Segments of the VALS Model.

 Makers are practical people with strong traditional values, constructive skills, self-sufficiency, and enough income.
 They live within a conventional context of family, practical work, and also physical recreation.
 Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful government intrusion on individual rights.

 Strivers are attracted to others who exhibit qualities that they don’t have but that they admire.
 They inquire about motivation and self-definition.
 They expect to achieve goals through wealth and often feel that life has dealt them a bad hand because of the less money.
 Strivers feel easily bored because they are very impulsive.

 Experiencers are very young, energetic, enthusiastic, impulsive, and rebellious people.
 They seek a variety of excitements but are politically uncommitted and highly ambivalent about what they believe.
 They like to be associated with outdoor activities, sports, recreational, and social activities.

 For example, a teenager is an example of an experience in the Vals segmentation model.

 Actually, achievers are work-oriented successful people.
 They like to feel in control of their lives.
 They are also deeply committed to work and keep promises to family, society, and career.
 Achievers respect authority because they prefer to keeping the promise but are politically conservative.

 7. Thinkers/ Fulfilled

 Thinkers are enough adult and mature, well-educated, professional people with satisfying income.
 They stay current with international and national events and are often tended to increase knowledge.
 They are usually calm and self-assured because they depend on their decisions.

 For example, a successful businessman is an example of a thinker in the Vals segmentation model.

 8. Innovators/ Actualizers

-Finally, Innovators are highly successful people with self-esteem and considerable resources in contrast to strugglers.
-Innovators are supervised by both their principle and by the dreams around them.
-They want to be a leader in government and business because of having enormous power and social consciousness.
+Finally, Innovators are highly successful people with self-esteem and considerable resources compared to strugglers.
+Innovators are supervised by both their principle and the dreams around them.
+They want to be government and business leaders because they have enormous power and social consciousness.